 - Nonprofit Articles of Incorporation Template – Your mission must match what is written in your organizing document or the IRS will question it.

-- Nonprofit Bylaws Template and Instructions – A mission that is clear and structured fits naturally into bylaws that the IRS recognizes as compliant.
+- Nonprofit Bylaws Template and Instructions – A mission that's clear and structured fits naturally into bylaws that the IRS recognizes as compliant.

-- Form 1023 Narrative Description Guide – Where your mission becomes operational and where IRS examiners decide if your purpose is actually exempt.
+- Form 1023 Narrative Description Guide – Where your mission becomes operational and where IRS examiners decide if your purpose is really exempt.